 Hang one securely from a tree in your backyard.
 Or install a hammock on a stand on your patio or deck.
 It’s a glamorous, delightful way to bum around all summer long.

-Amazon has colorful camping hammocks for under $30, big double hammocks on a stand for over $200 and lots in between.
+Amazon has colorful camping hammocks for under $30, big double hammocks on a stand for over $200 and a lot in between.

 15. Update your kitchen backsplash